-ACTI ONS TO MEET OBJECTIVES (Five Year Framework) TIMING WHO IS INVOLVED?
-COST (H,M,L) PRIORITY (H,M,L) ECTIVE 1 natural hazards and risks are well understood (Knowledge and Unders standing) Work ing together as Councils 1.1 Strengthen the multi-council approach of working collaboratively and collectively.
-Year 1 Steering Group L н Establish a Natural Hazards Steering Group which will be the custodian responsible for overseeing the implementation of the strategy.
-Year 1 Programme Advisory Group L н Inc Establish a technical advisory group to assist the Steering Group, where necessary, on the implementation of the strategy.
-Year 1 Steering Group L Н Inception Develop and maintain a programme to continually evaluate the effectiveness of objectives and achievement of actions (incorporating performance measures).
-Year 1 Steering Group 1.2 Develop and maintain a regionally consistent information base about natural hazards (and community exposure to them).
-Refer to Appendix B and build on this information.
-Years 1-5 Steering Group - assisted by Group - Н Wor Develop common terminology and definitions for natural hazard management.
-Year 1 Technical Advisory Group kstrea Infc Develop common/shared Information Management Protocols.
-Year 1 - m: I Establish a mechanism to regularly update and share the latest scientific information.
-Years 1-2 Workstream: Research Information Monitor natural hazard trends in the region, including recording the occurrence of extreme events.
+I hazards and risks are well understood (Knowledge and Unders standing) Working to ogether as Councils ngthen the multi-council approach of working collaboratively and ectively.
+Year 1 Steering Group L Н , Establish a natural hazards steering group which will be the custodian responsible for overseeing the implementation of the strategy.
+Year 1 Programme Advisory Group L н Inc , Establish a technical advisory group to assist the Steering Group, where necessary, on the implementation of the strategy.
+Year 1 Steering Group L н Inception Develop and maintain a programme to continually evaluate the effectiveness of objectives and achievement of actions (incorporating performance measures).
+Year 1 Steering Group natu elop and maintain a regionally consistent information base about ral hazards (and community exposure to them).
+Refer to Appendix and build on this information.
+Years 1-5 Steering Group - assisted by Μ н Wor Develop common terminology and definitions for natural hazard management.
+Years 1-5 Technical Advisory Group Workstream: Inform Develop common/shared Information Management Protocols.
+Years 1-2 · Establish a mechanism to regularly update and share the latest scientific information.
+Years 1-2 ream: Research Information Monitor natural hazard trends in the region, including recording the occurrence of extreme events.
 Years 1-5 rch &

-ACTI ONS TO MEET OBJECTIVES (Five Year Framework) TIMING WHO IS INVOLVED?
-COST (H,M,L) PRIORITY (H,M,L) 1.3 Develop, fund and co-ordinate agreed natural hazards research programmes . • Identify, programme and prioritise research.
-Years 1-5 Steering Group, GW and Councils assisted by Technical Advisory Group M Н Workstream: Research & Information Work king with our Communities 1.4 Provide for ongoing community resilience through education and information about long-term risk reduction across a range of natural hazards.
-Years 1-5 Steering Group, WREMO, Business, Professional, Services and Community Organisation s L M Workstream: Education 1.5 Encourage better understanding of risks by all stakeholders on an ongoing basis Years 1-5 Councils, Community, Businesses L М
+ΑСΤΙ ONS TO MEET OBJECTIVES (Five Year Framework) TIMING WHO IS INVOLVED?
+COST (H,M,L) PRIORITY (H,M,L) 1.3 Develop, fund and co-ordinate agreed natural hazards research programmes.
+Identify, programme and prioritise research.
+Years 1-5 Steering Group, GWRC and Councils assisted by Technical Advisory Group Μ н Workstream: Research & Information Work king with our Communities 1.4 Provide for ongoing community resilience through education and information about long-term risk reduction across a range of natural hazards.
+Years 1-5 Steering Group, WREMO, Business, Professional, Services and Community Organisation s L Μ Workstream: Education 1.5 Encourage better understanding of hazards, risks and consequences by all stakeholders on an ongoing basis Years 1-5 Councils, Community, Businesses L Μ